 In some areas, forest clear-cutting has completely removed all large trees—and all appropriate tree and rock den sites.
 Without a protective den, panda cubs are more susceptible to cold, disease, and predators.

-Bamboo shortages— When bamboo plants reach maturity, they flower and produce seeds before the mature plant dies.
+Bamboo shortages: When bamboo plants reach maturity, they flower and produce seeds before the mature plant dies.
 The seeds grow slowly into plants large enough for pandas to eat.
 Giant pandas can eat 25 different types of bamboo, but they usually eat only the 4 or 5 kinds that grow in their home range.
-The unusual thing about bamboo is that all of the plants of one species growing in an area bloom and die at the same time.
+The unusual thing about bamboo is that all of the plants of one type growing in an area bloom and die at the same time.
 When those plants die, pandas must move to another area.
-This is why good panda habitat should have several different species of bamboo.
+This is why good panda habitat should have several different varieties of bamboo.

 China's Natural Forest Conservation Program of 1998 provides protection to all remaining forests throughout the panda’s range, which covers about 5.7 million acres (2.3 million hectares).

-China has set up 60 panda reserves that protect panda habitats from further development.
+China has set up 65 panda reserves that protect panda habitats from further development.
 Some are off limits to people completely, while others are shared-use areas like our national forests.
 Natural corridors connect some reserves to help keep panda populations together.

 Today, China is currently gaining forestland.
 The government has started policies like the “Grain-to-Green” program, which gives grain and cash to farmers who abandon farming on steep slopes and replant these areas for natural forests and grasslands.
 But we’re still not sure if these newly forested areas are suitable for pandas.

 It takes an international effort: Back in the 1990s, biologists didn't know if they could save pandas from extinction.
-Little was known of their behavior in the wild, and pandas did not reproduce well in zoos.
-Then San Diego Zoo Global partnered with Chinese colleagues at panda preserves to create a conservation strategy.
-We developed early detection pregnancy tests as well as a milk formula for panda cubs that raised survival rates from zero to 100 percent.
-Now we also use GPS technology to track pandas in the wild and learn how far they range.
-In 2010, we reached the milestone number of 300 pandas in zoos worldwide and breeding centers in China, which researchers believe will ensure a self-sustaining population.
+Little was known of their behavior, and pandas did not reproduce well in zoos.
+Then, San Diego Zoo Wildlife Alliance partnered with Chinese colleagues at panda preserves to create a conservation strategy.
+We developed early-detection pregnancy tests, as well as a milk formula for panda cubs that raised survival rates from zero to 100 percent.
+We also began using GPS technology to track pandas and learn how far they range.
+In 2010, we reached the milestone number of 300 pandas in zoos worldwide and breeding centers in China, which scientists believe will ensure a self-sustaining population.
 We are definitely boosting panda survival rates!

 Working together with Chinese panda experts may help increase the number of giant pandas and ensure the future survival of the giant panda population.
 A giant panda milk formula created by the Zoo's nutritionist, and a hand-rearing technique developed by the Chinese called "twin swapping," have transformed the survival rate of nursery-reared panda cubs in China from 0 to 95 percent.
 The giant panda breeding rate at the Wolong Breeding Center in China increased dramatically following multiyear collaborations with the San Diego Zoo.
 Work by our scientists has advanced pregnancy diagnosis, and the population of pandas in human care has reached the milestone of 300 bears, the minimum necessary to sustain genetic diversity for the next 100 years.

 In 2012, we were honored to receive the Association of Zoos and Aquariums' International Conservation Award along with the Smithsonian National Zoological Park, Memphis Zoo, and Zoo Atlanta for our "Scientific Approaches to Conservation of Giant Pandas and Their Habitat."

 What YOU can do to help pandas: People ask us every day how they can help save pandas.
 You can make a big impact by making some simple changes in your daily lifestyle, like knowing where the products you purchase come from, choosing accordingly, and buying fewer things or items with minimal packaging.
 You can help by choosing wood products that are certified by the Forest Stewardship Council (FSC), an independent, non-governmental, not-for-profit organization that promotes the responsible management of the world’s forests.
 FSC-certified forest products are from responsibly harvested and verified sources.
 Look for the FSC certification on bamboo products, too.